Xm0onh/subspace_experiment/sharding/README.md

 ## Running the Simulation

 After setting the desired parameters, you can run the simulation by executing the `main.go` file.
-The simulation will output the metrics for each stage and save them to a CSV file named `metrics.csv`.
+The simulation will output the metrics for each stage and save them to a CSV file named `benchmark.csv`.

 ```sh
 go run .
 ```

-The `metrics.csv` file will contain the following columns:
+The `benchmark.csv` file will contain the following columns:

 - **ShardID**: The ID of the shard.
 - **BlockID**: The ID of the block.